Louise Woodward case: Aftermath

-On returning home, Woodward gave a press conference, which was broadcast live in the UK and the US.
+On returning home, Woodward gave a press conference, which was broadcast live in the UK and the U.S..
 She said that she would be giving an interview to the BBC, for no money, and wanted to return to her life.
 The interview was conducted by Martin Bashir in a special edition of the flagship BBC programme Panorama, in which she maintained her innocence.
-In a later interview, Woodward admitted to "lightly shaking" the unresponsive baby, an action recommended by the National Institutes of Health.
+In a later interview, Woodward admitted to "lightly shaking" the baby, an action recommended by the National Institutes of Health.

 Matthew's parents filed a civil lawsuit to prevent Woodward from earning any profits from selling her story.
-She lost the lawsuit by default as her legal costs were no longer covered by the au pair agency.
+In July 1998, she lost the lawsuit by default as her legal costs were no longer covered by the au pair agency.
+In January 1999, a settlement was agreed to which barred Woodward from profiting from Matthew's death.

 Woodward studied law at London South Bank University, where she graduated with a 2:2 (Hons) degree in July 2002.
-In 2004, she began a training contract (the two-year training at an accredited firm that aspiring solicitors must serve) with the law firm North Ainley Halliwell, in Oldham, Greater Manchester.
+In 2004, she began a training contract (mandatory work experience at an accredited firm that aspiring solicitors must serve) with the law firm North Ainley Halliwell, in Oldham, Greater Manchester.
 However, she dropped out of her training contract the following year in order to pursue a career as a ballroom and Latin dance teacher in Chester.
 She and her husband have a daughter, born in 2014.

-In 2007, Woodward was named the "most notorious criminal convicted in Massachusetts" by Boston law magazine Exhibit A.
+In 2007 Woodward was named the 'most notorious criminal convicted in Massachusetts' by Boston law magazine Exhibit A.

 The conviction had a side effect of defeating legislation in Massachusetts to restore capital punishment, when in November 1997, the Massachusetts House of Representatives deadlocked 80–80 on a bill to restart the practice; Rep. John P. Slattery said he had changed his mind from support to opposition after the case, saying he did not "want to be the one lying in bed some night wondering if the wrong person is being put to death".

 Patrick Barnes, a paediatric radiologist at Stanford University, was a key prosecution witness in the trial, but in 2011, said he would not give the same testimony today.
 He said there had been a revolution in the understanding of head injuries in the past decade, partly due to advances in MRI brain scanning technology: "We started realizing there were a number of medical conditions that can affect a baby's brain and look like the findings that we used to attribute to shaken baby syndrome or child abuse", such as infections and in utero strokes.

-In 2022, Channel 4 in the UK broadcast a documentary called The Killer Nanny: Did She Do It? which looked at the case from both prosecution and defence perspectives.
-Civil Rights Lawyer and director of the charity, 'Reprieve' Clive Stafford Smith, stated, "shaken baby syndrome is bullshit".
+In 2022, Channel 4 in the UK broadcast a documentary called The Killer Nanny: Did She Do It?, which looked at the case from both prosecution and defence perspectives.
+In it, civil rights lawyer Clive Stafford Smith stated that "shaken baby syndrome is bullshit".

+Boston-based pediatrician and child abuse expert Dr Eli Newberger, who treated Matthew and who was also a key prosecution witness in Woodward's trial, died in 2024.